UofTActuarial/UofTActuarial.github.io/README.md

 * Personal profiles are located in content\authors.
 * To create a new profile:
   * Copy the Profile-Template folder, paste and rename it as your Firstname-Lastname.
 * Once your profile folder is created, change the _index.md file in your folder.
-In particular, fill in the following fields:
+In particular, fill in the following fields (please refer to the markdown file for field descriptions):
   * title - required
   * weight - required, for correct ordering
   * authors - required